Hell-or-High-Water-Solutions/NovaCore/README.md

 # NovaCore

 **NovaCore** is a private mythos engine in active development.
-It blends symbolic language, AI memory, and dynamic image rendering into a living forge of creation.
+It blends symbolic language, AI memory, and dynamic asset rendering into a living forge of creation.
 This repository is currently closed-source while the system evolves toward a public release milestone.

 ------